leftbrainit/leftbra.in/src/pages/blog/2022-11-23_introducing-troy-thumasi.md

 A﻿.
 I love to paint and coach football.
 Having weekends off really helps maximise my spare time.

 Q﻿.
-So tell me, what has been the best part about working here?
+And tell me, what has been the best part about working here?

 A﻿.
 Being mostly a Mac environment has been awesome!
 I come from a Windows background and have found Mac so much easier to support.
 I've also really enjoyed being exposed to security solutions and hope to spread my wings there soon.